 Carriage Driving became an official FEI (Fédération Equestre Internationale) discipline in 1970.
 It is an equine sport without riders, but rather drivers (or "whips" as they are often known) taking a seat behind either one, two, four or six horses.

-The stories follow that horses were driven far before our cultures began to ride them and "driving" is the oldest competitive equine sport tracing back thousands of years.
+History tells us that "driving" is the oldest competitive equine sport tracing back thousands of years.
 Throughout the ages, carriage driving has been used as a key method of transport.
 Just as there are many different categories within the riding disciplines, Carriage Driving is much the same.

 There are many different areas which one can compete in and within those areas, there are many classes.
 Some of the disciplines are Show Driving, Pleasure Driving and Driven Dressage, although the official driving as classified by the FEI is: